 "Leave, Alecto, take your sisters and leave.
 Don't make this worse."
 Michael once more pleaded.

 Michael turned sharply to the sound of the students screams filling the chilly morning as they came running back towards the Academy.
 One that was filled with flames, there was nowhere else to go as Michael heard the laughter that mingled with the screams.
 He turned back around to see that the Erinyes had taken off, disappearing in the morning sky.
-He couldn’t lose anymore students, he couldn’t see them die in front of him again.
-Michael heart thundered in his ears before he took off running across the bridge, the sound of footsteps pounding against the wooden bridge as he crossed over.
+He couldn't lose any more students; he couldn't see them die in front of him again.
+Michael's heart thundered in his ears before he took off running across the bridge, the sound of footsteps pounding against the wooden bridge as he crossed over.
 The students ran, falling over each other, he knew they were scared, they were all scared of what was behind them.
-The laughter grew, and it sicken him as he saw them as the students parted for him and the other teachers.
+The laughter grew, and it sickens him as he saw them as the students parted for him and the other teachers.

-Carina ran with them, looking back to see Marcellus, Kalas, Reselda, Brone and Evangels standing before the Hunters.
+Carina ran with them, looking back to see Marcellus, Kalas, Reselda, Brone, and Evangels standing before the Hunters.
 What could mere children do?
 What could they even think of doing?
-She could hear the Hunters laughing at the line of defense, but she saw their bravery and her own cowardice she ran away from them.
-She wasn’t strong or brave like them, they fought to live while she ran to survive, that’s what they do.
+She could hear the Hunters laughing at the line of defense, but she saw their bravery and her cowardice she ran away from them.
+She wasn't strong or brave like them; they fought to live while she ran to survive, that's what they do.
 Right?
-They needed to survive, they needed to make sure that they stay alive so that the Gods and Goddess of Olympus could live and rule on.
+They needed to survive; they are necessary to make sure that they stay alive so that the Gods and Goddess of Olympus could live and rule on.
 Where were the Gods now?
 Do they see what is happening?
 The death of those students, did they even try to save them?
-She knew the answer to that, she knew that they would never appear before them.
+She knew the answer to that; she knew that they would never appear before them.
 Carina hated them because no matter what they were here to survive so they could live.
-They meant nothing to them as they were constantly cut down by people that didn’t understand what they were, human.
-They only saw what they didn’t even understand; Carina skidded to half when she saw from the corner of her eye.
-Movement came from the trees, her heart leapt to her throat as she saw more of them.
+They meant nothing to them as they were cut continuously down by people that didn't understand what they were, human.
+They only saw what they didn't even realize; Carina skidded to half when she saw from the corner of her eye.
+The movement came from the trees; her heart leaped to her throat as she saw more of them.

 They were cursed.